 Too much or too little stimulation

-There is also an over stimulation from constant information influx and uncertainty as to what will come from this information, and this is tiring.
+There is also an over-stimulation of constant information influx and uncertainty as to what will come of this information, and this is tiring.
 There is also fatigue associated with a lack of stimulation.
-Not having a change in environment is difficult.
-People are both in an under stimulated and overstimulated state, and both can result in negative impacts on mood.
+Not having a change in the environment is difficult.
+People are both in an under-stimulated and overstimulated state, and both can result in negative impacts on mood.

 Ways to cope